Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Arms

-These are typically two-link mechanisms that allow the end effector to rotate, extend, or fold in the horizontal plane.
+Typically featuring a two-link design, these mechanisms enable the end effector to rotate, extend, or fold within the horizontal plane.

 Joints